PeterJurkacek/startup-guru/slides/Slides-edu.md

 ---

 # 2. Tasks and Exercises
-- Logging into the app
+- Signup into the app: `https://edu.aidental.ai/`
-- Trying to solve 3 tasks through our educational application
+- Try to solve 3 tasks through our educational application

 ![bg right 90%](img/edu_app.png)